gYunTian/Java-PSA-Backend-MultiThreadedEmail/server/sql/README.txt

 |                | voyage_id: varchar(60) NOT NULL                     |             |                          |
 +----------------+-----------------------------------------------------+-------------+--------------------------+

-Below are the information 2 triggers created for vessel table and below:
+Below are the information on the 2 triggers created for the vessel table:
 +---------------------------------+--------------------------+--------------------------------------------------------+
 | Trigger Name                    | Trigger Point?           | Description                                            |
 +---------------------------------+--------------------------+--------------------------------------------------------+